greim/freeloader/README.markdown

 ## Usage `freeloader.navigate(url, options)`

 Navigate to a new page without refreshing the page using ajax and history API.
+Freeloader checks the new content for unbound nodes and binds them.
 The options object looks like this:

     freeloader.navigate('page.html', {
         from: string                // selects which part of new page to extract and insert into existing page. default: 'body'